jiyuu-jin/jiyuu-jin/README.md

 ### Hi there 👋

-I do Rust, Typescript, & Go, but I also do a fair amount of game dev!
+I do Rust, Typescript, Go, and a fair amount of game dev!
 Always down to work on anything fun!

 <!--
 **jiyuu-jin/jiyuu-jin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.